ens-emily/ensembl-docs/annotation/annotation_sources.md

 ## Protein coding genes

-Ensembl coding transcripts are based on mRNA and protein from the following databases.
+The automatically annotated Ensembl coding transcripts are based on mRNA and protein from the following databases.
 If you do not find a transcript that you expected in Ensembl, make sure there is sequence submitted into these databases.
 If the sequence is missing, consider submitting your experimental evidence to [ENA](http://www.ebi.ac.uk/ena).

 | Source | About |